 While chocolate is the seminal Easter food in these modern times, cakes have also played an important traditional role in Easter celebrations.
 The Babka cake, traditional in Eastern Europe graces many family’s tables at this time of year.
 Simnel cake is also featured regularly in Easter celebrations, a traditional cake from the UK that was originally made for the middle Sunday of lent when the forty day fast was relaxed.

 This cake consists of two layers of light fruit cake separated by two layers of almond paste or marzipan.
 Balls of marzipan also decorate the top of the cake – either eleven or twelve to symbolise the apostles.
 These cakes can also be decorated with preserved fruit and flowers.

-Here at Stephen’s we can help you celebrate your special occasions with some of the finest cakes, puddings and biscuits available .
-Whether it’s a traditional Christmas dinner or a last minute birthday party, our award winning products can help you set the tone and satisfy all of your guest’s dessert cravings.
+Here at Stephen’s we can help you celebrate your special occasions with some of the finest desserts of Australia from our range of delicious puddings, Christmas cakes, and sauces .
+Whether it’s a traditional Christmas dinner or a last minute birthday party, our award-winning products can help you set the tone and satisfy all of your guest’s dessert cravings.